yskszk63/java-language-server/README.md

 ## Logs

-The java service process will output a log file with a name like 'javac-services.0.log' in your project directory.
+The java service process will output a log file to stdout, which is visible using View / Output.

 ## Contributing